devmtl2024/site/_schedule/talks/2021-10-22-10-00-opening-remarks-and-orientation.md

 layout: session-details
 permalink: /talks/opening-remarks-and-orientation/
 presenter_slugs:
-- maxime-david
-- kojo-idrissa
+- xavier-bouclet
-- katia-lira
+- nicolas-carlo
-- catherine-holmes
+- cassandre-pochet
-- josue-balandrano-coronel
+- cedric-l-homme
 presenters:
 - bio: Drew (he/him) is the Vice President of the Django Events Foundation North America and the Program Chair of DCUS 2021.
 In his day job, he's a Senior Backend Engineer